-A full refund of all pre-paid tuition and fees will be made in the event of school closure.

-A full refund of any tuition excluding materials fees will be made if an applicant cancels his/her Enrollment Agreement prior to attending classes or does not commence training.
-All refunds will be made within 30 days from the date the Enrollment Agreement is cancelled.
-If a program is cancelled after the beginning of classes, the school will provide a full refund of pre-paid tuition or provide for completion of the program.
+A full refund of all pre-paid tuition and fees will be made if an applicant cancels his/her Enrollment Agreement by notifying the school within three business days of enrollment or in the event of school closure.
+A full refund of any tuition will be made if an applicant cancels his/her Enrollment Agreement prior to attending classes or does not commence training.
+All refunds will be made within 30 days from the date the Enrollment Agreement is cancelled excluding materials fee.
+If a program is cancelled after the beginning of classes, the school will provide a full refund of prepaid tuition or provide for completion of the program.